papertrail/remote_syslog2/README.md

     FATAL -- Error watching /path/here : no space left on device

-This can be solved by determing the maximum number of user watches that can be created using:
+To solve this, determine the maximum number of user watches that can be created using:

     cat /proc/sys/fs/inotify/max_user_watches

-and then increasing them using:
+and then increase them using:

     echo VALUE >> /proc/sys/fs/inotify/max_user_watches